TencentCloud/chat-uikit-flutter/README.md

 Now, your app can send/receive messages, show the conversation list, and deal with the contact friendship.

-You can use others components from TUIKit continually to implement the complete IM function quickly and easily.
+You can use others components from TUIKit continually to implement the complete Chat module quickly and easily.

 ## FAQs

-### Do I need to integrate IM SDK after integrating TUIKit?
+### Do I need to integrate Chat SDK after integrating TUIKit?

-No. You don't need to integrate IM SDK again.
-If you want to use IM SDK related APIs, you can get them via `TIMUIKitCore.getSDKInstance()`.
-This method is recommended to ensure IM SDK version consistency.
+No. You don't need to integrate Chat SDK again.
+If you want to use Chat SDK related APIs, you can get them via `TIMUIKitCore.getSDKInstance()`.
+This method is recommended to ensure Chat SDK version consistency.

 ### Why did force quit occur when I sent voice, image, file or other messages?